 Kyle: I was diagnosed in 2015, I was on tour with the Lion King in California at the time of my diagnosis.
-I began feeling really ill and in a matter of 2-3 weeks, I lost 30 pounds, which scared the hell out of me and was the thing that made me seek care.
+I began feeling really ill and in a matter of two to three weeks, I lost 30 pounds, which scared the hell out of me and was the thing that made me seek care.
 I went to an urgent care facility that was across the street from the theater where the show was playing.
-He did a glucose test and he told me that he suspected I had Type 2 Diabetes because, at the time, I was on steroids for some vocal issues that I was having.
+He did a blood glucose test and he told me that he suspected I had type 2 diabetes because, at the time, I was on steroids for some vocal issues that I was having.
 On a prolonged regimen of steroids, so he thought that maybe that had induced a diabetic episode.

-3 more weeks went on, I wasn’t getting any better.
+Three more weeks went on, I wasn’t getting any better.
 I was prescribed metformin and I just continued to lose weight and had no energy.
 As the show was wrapping up in California, we were moving on to Denver, but I decided to go home to New Orleans to see my physician.
-That’s when I was hospitalized and properly diagnosed with Type 1 Diabetes.
+That’s when I was hospitalized and properly diagnosed with type 1 diabetes.

-JP: I was diagnosed with Type 1 Diabetes when I was 10 years old.
+JP: I was diagnosed with type 1 diabetes when I was 10 years old.
 I was very physically active at that time and my teachers kept asking my parents if I had an eating problem because I was naturally thin.
 My parents took me to the doctor and they tested my blood sugar and it was extremely high.
-To a point where they rushed me into the hospital and I spent 6 days there learning all about diabetes.
-I was also diagnosed with celiac disease on the same day that I was diagnosed with Type 1 Diabetes.
+To a point where they rushed me into the hospital and I spent six days there learning all about diabetes.
+I was also diagnosed with celiac disease on the same day that I was diagnosed with type 1 diabetes.